The Nest

 Fabric covers and drapes

-If you have plain or neutral-colored walls in your space, then using different fabrics and drapes can be a highly effective way of bringing some color into your home.
+If you have plain or neutral-colored walls in your space, using different fabrics and drapes can be a highly effective way of bringing paint color into your home.

 You can change the fabrics seasonally, too, using thick velvet and faux fur in the winter and lightweight cotton in the summer.